Interview with Anna Idza by Iva Kanceska 20/12/2010

 Q: Your other interest outside painting and tattooing is

 music.
-Can you connect music with your work?
-In which part we can
+Can you connect your music with your tattoo work?

 A: I need a good music to work better, but unfortunately is very